RHagenson/2019-01-03-UNO/_episodes/13-automation.md

 > definition of your variable by typing into your script: echo $variable_name.
 {: .callout}

-First we will load the modules need for all steps.
+First we will load the modules needed for all steps.

 ~~~
 module load bioinformatics/bwa